minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

 # Failover and Reinstate

 A failover is an unplanned event that assumes the primary database is lost.
 The standby database is converted to a primary database immediately.
 A failover might result in some data loss when you use **Maximum Performance** protection mode.
 After a failover the old primary database must be reinstated as a physical standby which is made simpler with flashback database and Data Guard broker enabled.
-To execute a failover and reinstatement execute the following commands in Data Guard Broker.

 ## Lab Prerequisites